pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 arguments.
 This is followed by a null byte and then the host information.
 The request is terminated by a null byte.

-The request is processed and turned into a call to git-upload-pack:
+The request is processed and turned into a call to `git-upload-pack`:

  	$ git-upload-pack /path/to/repos/project.git